 At the most basic level, you need to decide how you want to handle the check register- the place in which you will list all incoming and outgoing money moves.
 My favorite financial tracker is the free online system from Mint.com.

 Mint allows you to link up to all of your banking and investment institutions and each time you log in, Mint gathers the latest financial data from these systems.
 So you have instant access to your account balances and where your money has been going.

 Mint will also send you reminder notices for when bills are due, and best yet- will send you alerts to notify you of any bank charges or credit card fees that it thinks you could avoid- and suggestions for how to do so.

 If you are looking for something a little more basic you can create a check register using an Excel spreadsheet.
-This is the way that I have managed our family's finances for years (although I am starting to wonder if there is a better and more efficient way…. which is why I am testing out Mint).
+This is the way that I have managed our family's finances for years.
 Or if you are not quite so tech-minded you can certainly rely on the old-fashioned checkbook ledger (you know, the paper kind that comes in the box with your paper checks).

 And while you're at it, cut down on the catalogs and other direct mail pieces that you receive by using CatalogChoice.org, a free service that helps you to opt-out of direct mailing lists.

 Make a list of of the bills you need to manage